gouarin/splinart/readme.rst

 And automate the process to distribute this package using github.

-The original idea of splinart is found on the great `invonvergent < website.
+The original idea of splinart is found on the great `invonvergent <http://inconvergent.net/>`_ website.

 .. image:: https://github.com/gouarin/splinart/blob/master/demos/output/circles.png
 .. image:: https://github.com/gouarin/splinart/blob/master/demos/output/lines.png

 If you want to install splinart::

-    pip install splpinart
+    pip install --extra-index-url https://testpypi.python.org/pypi splinart

 or::